Jared Goff Player Prop Bets for NFL Week 17 | Detroit vs. Seattle 1/2/2022

 Matchup vs. Seattle

-- In 10 matchups against the Seahawks, Goff averaged 256.1 passing yards per game, 128.6 yards above his over/under for Sunday.
+- Goff averages 256.1 passing yards per game in 10 matchups against the Seahawks, 149.6 more yards than his over/under in Sunday's game.

-- Goff had one touchdown pass six times and multiple TDs three times against the Seahawks.
+- Goff recorded one touchdown pass six times and multiple TDs three times against the Seahawks.

-- The 284.3 yards per game the Seahawks are giving up through the air makes them the NFL's 31st-ranked pass defense.
+- The Seahawks have the NFL's 31st-ranked pass defense this season, yielding 284.3 yards per game through the air.

-- With 21 passing TDs conceded this year, the Seahawks defense is ranked ninth in the NFL.
+- At 1.4 passing TDs conceded per game, the Seahawks defense is ranked ninth in the NFL.

 Recent Performances